-Right off the bat, we must stress the importance of buying diamonds online.
-Be it in Tel Aviv or anywhere else.
+Right off the bat, we must stress the importance of buying diamonds online, be it in Tel Aviv or anywhere else.

 The Israeli Diamond Exchange is located in Ramat Gan, east of Tel Aviv.
 The exchange occupies a series of four buildings that are interconnected.
 For accessibility, the four buildings are interlinked by a series of hallways and special elevators.
-IDE, or the Bursa as it’s locally known, boasts the world’s largest diamond trading floor.
+IDE, or the Bursa as it is locally known, boasts the world’s largest diamond trading floor.
 It handles thousands of diamond trade by merchants from all over the world every day.
 Some of the world’s leading diamond companies also have outlets within this complex.
 According to executives here, the exchange nets $28 billion in annual turnover.

 Why Buy Diamonds at the Israeli Diamond Exchange?

-Variety Is Guaranteed
+Variety is Guaranteed

-It’s a Learning Experience
+It is a Learning Experience

-Besides history, you’ll learn more about some of the world’s renowned manufacturers.
+Besides history, you will learn more about some of the world’s renowned manufacturers.
 Such knowledge will enable you to establish the kind of diamonds a company sells.
 For instance, are they conflict-free or blood diamonds?
 Also, are those diamonds certified by reliable grading labs?
 Information is also available on how to handle diamonds during the buying process and after.

-Above all, you’ll uncover some tips on how to shop for your ideal stone.
+Above all, you will uncover some tips on how to shop for your ideal stone.
 Once you’ve located your desired diamond, you can learn more about that specific gem.
 For instance, each stone comes with elaborate descriptions.
 The descriptions are primarily based on the stone’s carat weight, cut, color, and clarity.
 So, if looking for a place to carefully study diamonds before making a purchase, a visit to the IDE might be worthwhile.

-Security Is Guaranteed
+Security is Guaranteed

 Experience an Exclusive Indoor Tour

-The Israel Diamond Exchange is a one-stop-shop for all your jewelry needs, just like you’d expect in a diamond bourse.
+The Israel Diamond Exchange is a one-stop-shop for all your jewelry needs, just like you would expect in a diamond bourse.
 Besides diamond sales, lots of other jewelry-related activities take place here.
 The facility boasts state-of-the-art diamond trading technology.
 The bourse is also fitted with large computer systems and cutting-edge diamond weighing systems.